weeping-angel/Persona/README.md

 # Persona
-Its is the solution of the problem from IBM Hack Challenge - "Help me with my mood".
+It is the solution of the problem from IBM Hack Challenge - "Help me with my mood".
 In this project, we analyse the tweets and Instagram posts of an user of previous 24 hours or more, and perform sentiment analysis using IBM Watson Tone Analyzer.
 Then we make suggestions/recommendations according to the mood of the person using reinforcement learning to maintain or improve his/her mental health.